WooCommerce vs Shopify

 To Each Their Own

-The truth is, Shopify vs WooCommerce online store platforms each have significant pros and cons.
+The truth is that Shopify and WooCommerce online store platforms each have significant pros and cons.

-Shopify is today’s overall winner and the best ecommerce platform for people who want to set up their online store and launch their ecommerce business quickly and easily.
-It’s efficient and intutitive, and you can have a fast, attractive site with all the features and functions shoppers expect in not time at all.
+Shopify is today’s winner and the best ecommerce platform for people who want to set up their online store and launch their ecommerce business quickly and easily.

-However, WooCommerce may be the better choice for entrepreneurs who want more options and more control of their online store, and who are able to trade their own time and technical abilities in return for a higher percentage of their sales.
+However, WooCommerce may be the better choice for entrepreneurs who want more options and more online store control and can trade their own time and technical abilities in return for a higher percentage of their sales.

 2. You can always migrate later.
 Shopify and WooCommerce both have tools that make it easy to migrate your website to another platform.
-In fact, this may be the best choice for most new online businesses: start your online store on Shopify, taking advantage of their fast and easy setup, free ssl certificate and built-in security, and using Shopify payments.
+This may be the best choice for most new online businesses: start your online store on Shopify, taking advantage of their fast and easy setup, free SSL certificate and built-in security, and use Shopify payments.
 Over time, as you develop your expertise, you will probably want more control over your store features and functions, have more tech skills and experience to manage your store, and want to move away from Shopify payments and fees.
 At that time, migrating to a WooCommerce store may be your best option.